commonsguy/cwac-merge/README.markdown

 Version
 -------
-This is version v0.3.1 of this module, meaning it is not completely scary now.
+This is version v0.4.0 of this module, meaning it is downright respectable.

+For those of you updating from a previous version, please note that you need a new edition of the `SackOfViewsAdapter` JAR as well.

 Demo
 ----